sifaka-ai/sifaka/README.md

 ### Integrations
 - `guardrails-ai`: Integration with Guardrails AI for advanced validation
+- `pydantic-ai`: Integration with PydanticAI for structured outputs

 ### Benchmarking
 - `benchmark`: Tools for performance benchmarking and analysis